@sogni-ai/sogni-client

 • guidance - guidance scale.
 For most Stable Diffusion models, optimal value is 7.5 (More info).

-• network - network type to use, 'fast' or 'relaxed'.
-This parameter allow to override default network type for this project.
+• network - network type to use, fast or relaxed.
+This parameter allows to override default network type for this project.

 • disableNSFWFilter - disable NSFW filter for this project.
 NSFW filter is enabled by default and workers won't upload resulting images if they are detected as NSFW.